IBMDeveloperUK/End-to-End-Encrypted-Messaging-service/README.md

 I like `touch .env`.

+Finally, now's a good time to install our application dependecies.
+Run `npm install` to get all of our dependencies ready when we want to run our app.

 Next, open up `index.js` in your favourite IDE, this is where we'll be writing most of the code for this workshop.

 ## Generating Key pair